metacpan/metacpan-cpan-extracted/distros/S/Specio/README.md

 Instead, you can explicitly check a value against a type, and optionally coerce values to that type.

-My long-term goal is to replace Moose's built-in types and [MooseX::Types](https://metacpan.org/pod/MooseX%3A%3ATypes) with this module.

 # WHAT IS A TYPE?